-This painting shows Queen Anne, it currently hangs in the Guildhall.
+This painting shows Queen Anne, it currently hangs in the Guildhall here in Hull.
 She can be seen seated in full regalia, including a pearl necklace, large gold chain and red-cushioned crown.

 Anne was born in 1665, the daughter of King James II of England.
 Anne married Prince George of Denmark in July 1683.
 This was not initially a marriage of love, but one encouraged by Anne’s father to support an Anglo-Danish alliance.
 Although this never came to fruition, the marriage between Anne and George was to be a happy one.

 Anne became Queen of England, Scotland, and Ireland on the 8th March 1702.
 On the 1st May 1707, under the Acts of Union, the kingdoms of England and Scotland united as a single sovereign state known as Great Britain, making Anne the Queen of Great Britain and Ireland.

 Anne first met Sarah Churchill (née Jennings) during childhood, she was 5 years older than her and Anne was captivated by her assertive but temperamental nature.
 This provided the foundation to allow Sarah’s opinion to become one of great value to the future queen.
 They were to develop an intense “romantic friendship” and become inseparable for many years to come.

 The two would write passionate letters to each other, with Anne being much clearer about her feelings towards Sarah than would be returned.
 She wrote in 1692 “I had rather live in a cottage with you than reign empress of the world without you.”

 In another letter she wrote “I can’t go to bed without seeing you.
 If you knew in what condition you have made me, I am sure you would pity.”

 Although the extent of their relationship is unknown Anne’s words were certainly suggestive of desire, also reading “That I may have one dear embrace, which I long for more than I can express.”